pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep2.md

 ## Configure Tailwind to Use DaisyUI

-Now, update the `tailwind.config.js` file to include DaisyUI:
+Now, create a `tailwind.config.js` file in the root directory:

 ```javascript
 import typography from '@tailwindcss/typography';